Kyle-Kyle/blog/_posts/angry-FSROP.md

 ---

 # Introduction
 The story began with a student, Ramen, asking me about the status of file structure attacks nowadays two days ago.
-He told me there were no public attacks that grant PC-control solely from file structure attacks in glibc-2.35 and I was a bit skeptical about it because I have heard about many techniques that can successfully leads to shells in CTFs.
+He told me there were no public attacks that grant PC-control solely from file structure attacks in glibc-2.35 and I was a bit skeptical about it because I have heard about many techniques that can successfully lead to shells in CTFs.

 After reading all the writeups, it turned out he was right (I shouldn't have underestimated the technical skills of a blue-belt holder on pwn.college).
 These known techniques need to chain a ton of tricks together and the use of file structures are no longer as clean and powerful as in the past. (@angelboy's arbitrary read/write technique based on file structure buffers still works fine, but does not provide PC-control)

 Then, I started wondering a higher-level question: with hooks obsolete (e.g. `__malloc_hook`, `__free_hook`) in the latest glibc, is there any clean way to obtain PC-control directly in libc?
 Since I just finished my previous projects and my new projects haven't started yet, I'm basically free (Dobby is free!).
-So I dedicated a few hours on this question and resulted in a class of techniques that can grant us PC-control given 1. known libc base 2. a fully controlled file structure, despite the presence of vtable checks in glibc.
+So I dedicated a few hours to this question and resulted in a class of techniques that can grant us PC-control given 1. known libc base 2. a fully controlled file structure, despite the presence of vtable checks in glibc.

 The story is so interesting that I have to share it.